Amaris1210/Xiaoxuanliu.github.io/_pages/about.md

 # Academic Experience

 ## 📈 Research and Academia
-I have worked on diverse research projects including machine learning classification of bank customers, sentiment analysis on restaurant reviews, and open-end funds rating using PCA-SVM models.
-My academic excellence is underpinned by a perfect GPA at Cornell and significant achievements at Beijing Normal University and the University of Pennsylvania.
+I have worked on diverse research projects including machine learning classification of bank customers, sentiment analysis on restaurant reviews, and open-end funds rating using machine learning models.
+My academic excellence is underpinned by a perfect academic performance at Cornell and significant achievements at Beijing Normal University and the University of Pennsylvania.

 # Finance Contributions